leops/rasen/rasen/README.md

 The `rasen` crate contains the core graph compiler itself.
-It provides graph building utilities (the `Graph` struct), various types (`rasen::types::*`) and operations (`rasen::node::*`) definitions, and SPIR-V compilation utilities (the `Builder` struct).
+It provides graph building utilities (the `Graph` struct), various types (`rasen::types::*`) and operations (`rasen::node::*`) definitions, and SPIR-V compilation utilities (the `ModuleBuilder` struct).

-It's perfectly possible to use this crate as-is by creating a `Graph` struct and buidling the module node-by-node, though this method tends to be quite verbose:
+The API is intentionally low-level, as the use case for the core compiler is to act as a backend for a graph-based material editor in a game engine.
+It's perfectly possible to use this crate as-is by creating a `Graph` struct and building the module node-by-node, however this method tends to be quite verbose for "static" shaders:

 ```rust
 extern crate rasen;